 Welcome to the Action Items!
-These suggestions are meant to help challenge the narrative that so many of us know about race and racism.
-The optional activities we share each week may help expand your own self exploration or offer ignored or hidden aspects of the history and institutions of our country that are new to you.
+These suggestions are meant to help challenge the narrative that so many of us know about racial identity and racism.
+The optional activities we share each week may help expand your own self-exploration or offer ignored or hidden aspects of the history and institutions of our country that are new to you.
 So often, the voices, histories, and narratives of white people are centered when talking about history and racism.
 In the coming weeks, we will share a few examples of news sources, books, podcasts, etc. to help launch your self exploration.
 We chose these sources to help center the narratives of people of color.
+Also, we have activities/experiments to learn about racial issues.

 Week 1 – History of racism